trofi/trofi.github.io.gen/posts/289-building-vanilla-gcc-on-nixos.md

 Hello!
 ```

-As a bonus we can also run unmodified `gcc` test suite works as well:
+As a bonus we can also run unmodified `gcc` test suite as is:

 ```
 $$ make check